aws-samples/shopfloor-connectivity/docs/targets/aws-kinesis-firehose.md

 ---

 ### Region
-AWS Region for Kinesis Firehose service
+The Region property specifies the AWS Region identifier where the Kinesis Firehose delivery stream is located (e.g., "us-east-1", "eu-west-1", "ca-west-1").
+This setting determines which regional endpoint will be used for sending data to your Firehose delivery stream.
+The region must be one where Kinesis Firehose service is available and your AWS account has access.

 **Type**: String

 ---
 ### StreamName
-Name of the delivery stream
+The StreamName property specifies the name of the Kinesis Firehose delivery stream where data will be sent.
+This is the unique identifier of an existing Firehose delivery stream in your AWS account that will receive and process the data.
+The stream name must match an active delivery stream that has been previously created in the specified AWS Region.

 **Type**: String